hydroxcode/guicloudv3/README.md

-# ACADEMIX
+# ICLOUD V3
- Academix is a JavaFX-based Student  Management System that allows teachers, students, and parents to access and manage academic performance data.
+ ICLOUD V3 is a JavaFX-based Student  Management System that allows teachers, students, and parents to access and manage academic performance data.
 The system features secure login, role-based dashboards, grade tracking, feedback, and progress visualizations using interactive charts.
 Built with Java, JavaFX, and MySQL.

 ## 📌 Features